RaiaN/raian.github.io/content/blog/c++_pointers/index.md

 ```

 **SoundSystem** can be invalid but what does that mean?
-Is is OK situation to just use IsValid() and do nothing otherwise?
+Is it OK situation to just use IsValid() and do nothing otherwise?
 This issue is more interesting that it seems.

 Good question to start with is if **SoundSystem** is not valid in OnAttacked() context then maybe we should tell someone about it?
 To do that one can use multiple methods: return values, delegates calling, writing some error message to log... but wait! **SoundSystem** is not valid!

-When a game system is not valid then what do we have to do?
+When a game system is not valid then what do we can to do?
 Well, let's get an instance of that system because it should be created already, right?
 ```cpp
 APlayer::OnAttacked()
 {